Virgiliu Pop

 Virgiliu Pop (born in 1974) is a Romanian space lawyer and author.
 He has claimed ownership of the Sun in order to make a point about extraterrestrial property rights claims that he argues are bogus.

 He has asserted that the Moon is a "commons", but also predicts that this status would not last if lunar exploitation were to become practical.

 He works for the Romanian Space Agency and is publicly active in promoting space efforts in Romania.

+In 2026, asteroid (733086) Virgiliupop was named in his honor by the International Astronomical Union.